How to make spaghetti straps easily

 What is the difference between spaghetti straps and rouleau straps?

 Rouleau straps are just slightly wider than spaghetti straps, typically about 3/4 inch wide.
-They are also not as common, as they can be more difficult to sew.
+They are also not as common.
 Rouleau straps get their name from the French word for roll.

 More sewing tips you will enjoy: